Weston-super-Mare (UK Parliament constituency): History

 The seat has alternated in representation between 1992 and 2005: in the election of 1997 the fresh Conservative candidate, Margaret Daly failed to hold the seat which led to Weston Super Mare's first marginal majority since 1923, obtained by Brian Cotter, a Liberal Democrat.
 Between 1997 and 2010, all the majorities in the constituency were lower than 3,000 votes, remaining strongly marginal and seeing in 2005 Cotter lose the seat to John Penrose.
-Following the 2015 election however, the seat moved strongly towards the Conservatives, who have increased their share of the vote in every subsequent election.
-At the 2019 election, Penrose gained a 17,121 over the now second place Labour candidate.
+Following the 2015 election however, the seat moved strongly towards the Conservatives, who increased their share of the vote in every subsequent election until 2019 election, when Penrose gained a majority of 17,121 over the second place Labour candidate.
+Penrose subsequently lost the seat to Labour's Dan Aldridge in 2024.